| | Introduction | Types of interest rates | Impacts of interest rates | Summary | Definitions | Return to Marketing Principles page

 Interest is the amount paid by a borrower to a lender in exchange for the use of the lender’s money for a certain period of time.
 Interest is paid on loans or on debt securities, such as bonds, either at regular intervals or as part of a lump sum payment when the loan matures.
 In the case of operating loans from the bank, interest is paid in instalments based on an annual rate of interest for the life of the loan.
 In the case of bonds, the bond buyer (the lender) pays less than face value for the bond at the time of purchase.
 At maturity the buyer receives a lump sum payment equal to the amount originally paid plus the accumulated interest.
 The interest earned on the bond equals the full or face value of the bond less the amount originally paid for the bond when it was purchased.

-Changes in interest rates directly affect profitability of the agricultural sector by influencing borrowing, spending and investing, since agriculture is an especially capital-intensive industry.
-Changing interest rates indirectly also impact agriculture through affecting the level of general economic activity, such as output and employment, exchange rates and international trade.
+Changes in interest rates directly affect profitability of the agricultural sector by influencing borrowing, spending and investing, since agriculture is a capital-intensive industry.
+Changing interest rates indirectly impact agriculture through affecting the level of general economic activity, such as output and employment, exchange rates and international trade.

 What factors influence the interest rate?